MicrosoftDocs/fabric-docs/docs/data-factory/gateway-considerations-output-destinations.md

 ### Workaround: Split dataflow in a seperate ingest and load dataflow

-If you are unable to update the firewall rules, you can split the dataflow into two separate dataflows.
+If you're unable to update the firewall rules, you can split the dataflow into two separate dataflows.
 The first dataflow would be responsible for ingesting the data into the staging lakehouse.
 The second dataflow would be responsible for loading the data from the staging lakehouse into the data destination.
-This workaround is not ideal, as it requires the use of two separate dataflows, but it can be used as a temporary solution until the firewall rules can be updated.
+This workaround isn't ideal, as it requires the use of two separate dataflows, but it can be used as a temporary solution until the firewall rules can be updated.

 To implement this workaround, follow these steps: